 Figure 8: Central and eastern tropical Pacific upper ocean (0-300 meters) heat content anomalies over the past year.
-Anomalies have steadily decreased since peaking in December.
+Anomalies have generally been on an increasing trend since October.

-Currently, SSTs are running near average across most of the eastern and central tropical Pacific.
+Currently, SSTs are running slightly above average across most of the eastern and central tropical Pacific.
 Table 7 displays March and May SST anomalies for several of the Nino regions.
-The tropical Pacific has cooled considerably during the two-month period, consistent with the transition away from strong El Niño conditions.
+The central part of the tropical Pacific has warmed during the two-month period, while portions of the eastern tropical Pacific have anomalously cooled (Figure 9).
+May SST anomalies generally reflect warm ENSO neutral conditions.